shaifulislamboby/LinkedTree-By-Java/README.md

 <img src="./pics/tree.jpg" width="75%" text-align="center"/>

-What is the output of the following Java code for the binary tree (when printed to standard output):
+What is the output of the following Java code for the binary tree (when printing the result to standard output):
 ```
    tree.inorderPrint(0);